highcharts/highcharts/docs/accessibility/accessibility-module.md

 [View demo code](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/accessibility/accessible-line)

 ### What happens if I do not include the module?
 While the demo will be visually identical, it will provide a different experience for users that rely upon assistive technology.
 A chart with the Accessibility module enabled has additional features that make it more accessible.
 These features include text description of the chart, keyboard navigation, and support for ARIA roles and attributes on chart elements.
 This means that assistive technology can interpret the chart, which provides the user with a detailed understanding of its content.
 You are also able to navigate the chart with a keyboard.
-A chart without the accessibility module lacks these features and is interpreted as an image with the chart title as the `aria-label` for the SVG.
+A chart without the Accessibility module lacks these features and is interpreted as an image with the chart title as the `aria-label` for the SVG.

 Basic configuration
 -------------------